Home » Technology » IPS vs VA

 There are slightly different criteria for choosing a monitor matrix.

-The video card processes their video, and its performance is much better than that of the TV processors.
+The video card processes their video, and its performance is much better than the TV processors.
 Monitors’ diagonal sizes are also smaller.
 The role of parameters like “pixel response time” is increasing.

 For example, many users only recommend IPS for graphics processing because of its accurate color rendering.
 VA is recommended for general use because of contrast.
 It’s a different story and a slightly different choice.